xvik/spock-junit5/README.md

     - Warning message would indicate not supported extension types (if usage detected)
 * Supports all the same registration types:
     - @ExtendWith on class, method, field or param
+    - Custom annotations on class, method, field or param
-    - @RegisterExtension on static and usual fields
+    - @RegisterExtension on static and usual fields (direct registration)
-* Supports parameters injection in test and fixture methods
+* Supports parameters injection in test and fixture methods (but not in constructor)
-* Support junit ExecutionConditions (for example, junit `@Disabled` would work)
+* Support junit `ExecutionConditions` (for example, junit `@Disabled` would work)
-* Implemented as global spock extension (implicit activation)
+* Implicit activation: implemented as global spock extension
-* Additional API for accessing values storage by spock extensions (to access values stored by junit extensions or for direct usage because spock does not provide such feature)
+* Provides junit value storage for spock extensions (to access values stored by junit extensions or for direct usage because spock does not provide such feature)

 Extensions behaviour is the same as in jupiter engine (the same code used where possible).
 Behavior in both engines